 - Please note that the convention for specifying dot gain is slightly weird: it is expressed as a percentage at a certain tint.
-The percentage however is not a real percentage but an absolute value – 20% dot gain at 50% does not mean the end result are halftone dots that are 60% but that the resulting halftone dots measure 70%!
+The percentage, however, is not a real percentage but an absolute value – 20% dot gain at 50% does not mean the end result are halftone dots that are 60% but that the resulting halftone dots measure 70%!

 - If no target percentage is specified, it is assumed that dot gain is specified for a 50% tint.

 Dot gain is not identical for all the colors used in color printing.
-There are slight differences in dot gain between cyan, magenta, yellow and black.
+There are slight differences in dot gain between cyan, magenta, yellow, and black.

 Total dot gain is the difference between the dot size on the source file and the corresponding dot size on the printed result.

-Dot gain is sometimes refered to as TVI (tone value increase).
+Dot gain is sometimes referred to as TVI (tone value increase).
 TVI is a more generic description of the difference in tone value between a requested value and the final output.
 It is also a more suitable name for processes in which some devices may not actually deliver a dot in the final output.